Harsh2191/weather-processing/README.md

 ### Bonus Features
 - **Rollups and Aggregates**: Implemented rollups and aggregates for average wind speed and average humidity.
 - **Auto-Refresh**: The frontend fetches current weather data from the backend at a specific interval of 5 minutes.
-- **Global Summary**: Shows a global summary of the weather conditions, including maximum temperature, minimum temperature, average temperature, dominant weather condition, and the corresponding city name.

 ### Additional Features
-- **Auto-Refresh**: The frontend fetches current weather data from the backend at a specific interval of 5 minutes.
 -  **Global Summary**: Shows a global summary of the weather conditions, including maximum temperature, minimum temperature, average temperature, dominant weather condition, and the corresponding city name

 ## Frontend Architecture

-The frontend is built using React.js and includes the following key functionalities and features:
+The frontend is built using **React.js , Tailwindcss** and includes the following key functionalities and features:
 - **User Interface**: Provides inputs for selecting cities and setting threshold parameters and value.
 - **Data Visualization**: Utilizes libraries like Chart.js or Recharts for visualizing weather data.
 - **Notifications**: Alerts users when thresholds are breached, displayed in a user-friendly manner.

 ## Backend Architecture

-The backend is built using Node.js and Express, and it exposes the following REST APIs:
+The backend is built using **Node.js** and **Express**, and it exposes the following REST APIs:

 ### REST APIs
 1. **Current Weather API**: Fetches current weather data for the selected city.